rpulusani/UI-work/src/client/app/hateoas_factory/README.md

 Geez, you're demanding.

-Lets say you're going to save an item but it doesnt quite yet meet the expected form.
+Lets say you're going to save an item but it doesnt meet the expected form.
 You could check it within the controller, or you can leverage the beforePost event to define something that will span across your service instances.

 The following will make sure any item that we try to save has an associated account:
 ```js
     beforeSave: function(halObj, deferred) {
         halObj._links.account = {